 - (1) Defined.
-The Board of Appeals shall have the following powers as defined by statute: To hear and decide appeals where it is alleged there is error in any order, requirements, decision, or determination made by an administrative official in the enforcement of this Code.
-To authorize upon appeal in specific cases variances from the terms of the ordinance that will not be contrary to the public interest, where, owing to special conditions, a literal enforcement of the provisions of the ordinance will result in unnecessary hardship, and so that the spirit of the ordinance shall be observed and substantial justice done. - (2) Additional requirements.
+The Board of Appeals shall have the following powers as defined by statute: To hear and decide appeals where it is alleged there is error in any order, requirement, decision, or determination made by an administrative official in the enforcement of this Code. - (2) Additional requirements.
 In making its determination, the Board of Appeals shall consider whether the proposed exception, variance or use allowed by law would be hazardous, harmful, noxious, offensive or a nuisance to the surrounding neighborhood by reason of physical, social or economic effects; and may impose such requirements and conditions with respect to location, construction, maintenance and operation, in addition to any which may be stipulated in this Code, as the Board of Appeals may deem necessary for the protection of adjacent properties and the public interest and welfare. - (3) Performance standards.
 In order to reach a fair and objective decision, the Board of Appeals may utilize and give recognition to appropriate performance standards which are available in model codes or ordinances, or which have been developed by planning, manufacturing, health, architectural and engineering research organizations. - (4) Enforcement of decision.
-In exercising the powers set out in the Code, the Board of Appeals may, in conformity with the provisions of this Code, reverse or affirm, wholly or partly, or may modify the order, requirements, decisions or determination appealed from, and may make such order, requirements, decision or determination as ought to be made, and to that end shall have all the powers of the officer from whom the appeal is taken; and may issue or direct the issuance of a permit provided that no such action shall have the effect of permitting in any district a use prohibited in that district; or rezoning; or of permitting, without the approval of the Town Board, any building within the base setback area as established by Section 22(A) or of granting exceptions to the Wis.
-Administrative Code chapters NR 115 or 116, the county sanitary ordinance and any other state, federal or local requirements.

-- (5) Required vote.
+In exercising the powers set out in the Code, the Board of Appeals may, in conformity with the provisions of this Code, reverse or affirm, wholly or partly, or may modify the order, requirements, decision or determination appealed from, and may make such order, requirements, decision or determination as ought to be made, and to that end shall have all the powers of the officer from whom the appeal is taken; and may issue or direct the issuance of a permit provided that no such action shall have the effect of permitting in any district a use prohibited in that district; or rezoning; or of permitting, without the approval of the Town Board, any building within the base setback area as established by Section 22(A) or of granting exceptions to the Wis.
+Administrative Code chapters NR 115 or 116, the County sanitary Code and any other state, federal or local requirements. - (5) Required vote.
 If a quorum is present, the Board of Appeals may take action under this section by a majority vote of the members present.
-The grounds of every such determination shall be stated. - (6) Further appeal.
-Any person or persons jointly or severally aggrieved by any decision of the Board of Appeals, or any taxpayer, or any officer, department, board or bureau of the Town, may appeal from a decision of the Board of Appeals within 30 days after the filing of the decision in the office of the Board of Appeals in the manner provided in Wis.
+The grounds of every such determination shall be stated.

+(6) Further appeal.
+Any person or persons jointly or severally aggrieved by any decision of the Board of Appeals, or any taxpayer, or any officer, department, board or bureau of the Town, may appeal from a decision of the Board of Appeals within thirty (30) days after the filing of the decision in the office of the Board of Appeals in the manner provided in Wis.
 Stats. § 62.23(7)(e)(10).